rkgIITBh/data-structures.github.io/HTML/BSTanalysis.md

 ## Analysis of Binary Search Tree

-For analysis of time complexity for operations on BST we explore following questions.
+For analysis of time complexity for operations on BST we explore the following questions.
 - What could be a worst-case scenario?, and
 - What could be a best-case scenario?

 Search is the important first step for both insertion and deletion.
-In the worst-case, a successful or an unsuccessful search depends on the length of the tree path from the root to the farthest leaf node.
+A successful or unsuccessful search depends on the length of the tree path from the root to the farthest leaf node.

-The pathological cases for insertions and deletions are exhibited by a right skewed or a left skewed BSTs.
-These case occur respectively as follows:
+A right-skewed or a left-skewed BSTs exhibit the pathological cases for insertions and deletions.
+These cases occur as follows:

-- Perform an ascending sequence of <i>n</i> insertions on an initially empty BST it generates a right skewed tree.
+- Perform an ascending sequence of n insertions on an initially empty BST it generates a right-skewed tree.
-- Perform a descending sequence of <i>n</i> insertions on an initially empty BST it generates a left skewed tree.
+- Perform a descending sequence of n insertions on an initially empty BST it generates a left-skewed tree.

-A completely skewed tree requires time of O(<i>n</i>) for any operation.
-On the other hand, an operation on a balanced binary search tree takes
+A completely skewed tree requires a time of O(n) for any operation.
+On the other hand, an operation on a balanced binary search tree takes O(log n).
+Therefore, A right-skewed or a left-skewed BST provides the worst-case scenario, and A balanced BST gives a best-case scenario for BSTs.
-O(<i>log n</i>).
-Therefore,
-- A right skewed or a left skewed BST provides the worst-case scenario, and
-- A balanced BST gives provides a best-case scenario for BSTs.

-When we have a random input source, then all distributions of values are equally likely.
+When we have a random input source, all distributions of values are equally likely.
 So, it is important to analyze the average case time complexity.
 Let us find the average case analysis of BST.
-Our focus will be on average path length in a BST, because any operation depends on the path length.
+Our focus will be on average path length in a BST because any operation depends on the path length.
 We begin with an example.
 Consider the tree of shown below.
 The total internal path length of the tree is 15.
 <p align="center">
 <img src="../images/BSTinternalPath.jpg">
 </p>

 The first problem we need to address is:

-- How to compute internal path length of a BST in a dynamic situation?
+- How to compute the internal path length of a BST in a dynamic situation?

 The dynamic situation is presented by the possibilities of insertions and deletions happening in any possible order.
 We use the following assumptions: